 Over the last two decades, the Submillimetre Common-User Bolometer Array (SCUBA) and SCUBA-2 on the James Clerk Maxwell Telescope (JCMT) achieved gread success in discovering the population of dusty starburst galaxies in the early universe.
 The SCUBA-2 surveys at 450μ m and 850μ m set important constraints on the obscured star formation over cosmic time, and in combination of deep optical and near-IR data, allows the study of protoclusters and structure formation.
-However, the current submm surveys by JCMT are still limited by area of sky coverage (confusion limit mapping of only a few deg2), which prevent a systematic study of large samples of the obscured galaxy population.
-In this white paper, we review the studies of the submillimeter galaxies with current submillimeter observations, and discuss the important science with the new 850μ m camera in the next decade.
+However, the current submillimeter (submm) surveys by JCMT are still limited by area of sky coverage (confusion limit mapping of only a few deg2), which prevent a systematic study of large samples of the obscured galaxy population.
+In this white paper, we review the studies of the submm galaxies with current submillimeter (submm/mm) observations, and discuss the important science with the new submm instruments in the next decade.
+In particular, with a 10 times faster mapping speed of the new camera, we will expect deep 850μ m surveys over 10 to 100 times larger sky area to i) largely increase the sample size of submm detections toward the highest redshift, ii) improve our knowledge